jlfarris91/WurstMMD/README.md

 # WurstMMD
 A w3mmd library for WC3 Wurst maps.
+Learn more here https://wc3stats.com/docs/about

 ## Usage
 ### flagPlayer